 BCPS students have access to a range of devices to support their knowledge and understanding of digital technologies and provide greater learning opportunities in all curriculum areas.

 Each teaching block currently houses:

-- laptops - desktop computers in the shared common areas - access to class sets of iPads (shared amongst the block) - Year 2 5 students involved in our Bring Your Own Device program with iPads.
+- keyboard and stylus's - access to class sets of iPads (shared amongst the block) - Year 2 6 students involved in our Bring Your Own Device program with iPads.

 Robotics